Law School Transfer Students

 - Submit a completed New England Law | Boston application form.

-- Submit a non-refundable $65 application fee before July 1 for the fall semester or November 1 for the spring semester.
+- Submit a non-refundable $65 application fee before the above deadlines.

 - Take the LSAT (within the past five years).